 3. Amazon – it is one of the largest online marketplaces in the world.
 It has a huge customer base, sells in multiple regions.
 To connect Amazon with Printful, you need a professional seller’s account that has a monthly fee of $3999.
 It also has referral fees, for each item sold, leading up to 15%.
 You don’t need any tech experience to set up but there are multiple, time-consuming steps that you need to follow through before connecting to Printful.
 Amazon also has strict rules for your account performance regarding late shipments, defects, and cancellation rates.
 So, maintaining their account after setting up takes a lot of work.

 - The pros – you can sell on one of the largest marketplaces worldwide, no hosting needed.

 - The cons – it has monthly subscription fees, recurring referral fees, complex, time consuming setup and maintenance.

 4. Woo commerce – it is a free plugin for WordPress blogs.
 WordPress is a popular content management system, so, your store is built on a solid base.
-It is customisable, has a great support and also enables Printful’s live shipping rates.
-Make sure you have some technical skills to setup your own hosting.
+It is customizable, has great support, and also enables Printful’s live shipping rates.
+Make sure you have some technical skills to set up your own hosting.

 - The pros – it’s a free ecommerce platform (not including hosting), an ideal choice if you are already using WordPress, it has a fully featured store with customisation, you have the option of Printful’s live shipping rates.